treydock/rspec-system-puppet/README.md

           "main.foo.vm":
             prefab: 'ubuntu-server-12042-x64'

-Make sure you have a `Gemfile` like the one below, this includes `rspec-puppet` test content as well:
+### Install the gem

+The intention is that this gem is used within your project as a development library.

+You may install `rspec-system-puppet` manually with:

+    # gem install rspec-system-puppet

+However it is usually recommended to include `gem 'rspec-system-puppet'` in your `Gemfile` and let bundler install it.
+An example `Gemfile` is shown below.
+This includes `rspec-puppet` test content as well:

     source 'https://rubygems.org'

     group :development, :test do
       gem 'rake'
+      gem 'rspec-puppet'
       gem 'puppetlabs_spec_helper', :require => false
       gem 'rspec-system-puppet'
       gem 'puppet-lint'